xcube-dev/xcube-cds/README.md

 The name of the environment may be freely chosen.

 #### Installation into an existing environment with conda

+This method assumes that you have an existing conda environment and you want to install xcube-cds into it.

 xcube-cds can also be installed into an existing conda environment.
 With the existing environment activated, execute this command: